synqs/RedPitaya/README.md

 #About
-This branch is a fork of the official RedPitaya repository.
+This branch is forked from the official RedPitaya repository.
 It also contains the work I've done so far for AG Ultracold at Uni Heidelberg in the following places:

 | directories  | contents
 |--------------|----------------------------------------------------------------